dnatividade/LinuxTipsNTricks/README.md

 ##### Disable kernel modules from initialization
 ```
-- edit the (create if not exist): /etc/modprobe.d/blacklist.conf
+- edit (create if not exist): /etc/modprobe.d/blacklist.conf
 - insert one module for a line to disable it:
 	blacklist name_of_module
 ```